-This hemp sports massage oil is perfect for soft tissue recovery at home or on the massage table.
-It soothes aches and pains while encouraging muscle recovery after an intense day of training.
+This natural hemp sports massage oil is perfect for soft tissue recovery at home or on the massage table.
+It soothes aches and pains while encouraging muscle recovery post workout, after an intense day of training.

 Give a powerful boost to pre-, mid-, and post-workout nutrition with this wholefood hemp powder.
 Hemp packs a powerful nutritional punch, and it’s easy to add to protein shakes and smoothies.
 Or simply sprinkle on yogurt or cereal for a nutritious way to start the day.